 Ignorance is not bliss when it comes to the risk of a cybersecurity breach.
 Accepted risk refers to that risk which an organization has consciously accepted.
 For example, in a three-year cyber security plan, the organization may choose to prioritize endpoint while delaying network monitoring solutions, based upon available resources and priorities.
-Embracing transparent accepted risk is an important cultural element that executives commonly strive for in mature organizations towards understanding and managing risk for both immediate and long term needs.
+Embracing transparent accepted risk is an important cultural element that executives commonly strive for in mature organizations towards understanding and managing risk for both immediate and long-term needs.

 Risk ignorance also occurs when organizations are overwhelmed with big data challenges and a high volume of security events.
 Immature organizations ignore more than 25 percent of events (ESG) simply due to an inability to investigate each event.
 71 percent of mature organizations (ESG) ignore far less, as they are able to scale and automate with high efficiencies for threat detection operations.

-What do most organization struggle with?
+What do most organizations struggle with?